ianstormtaylor/slate/docs/walkthroughs/installing-slate.md

 npm install react react-dom immutable
 ```

+_Note, if you are new to react, then read the [react introduction](https://reactjs.org/docs/try-react.html) first and don't forget to install def-dependencies like babel.

 _Note, if you'd rather use a pre-bundled version of Slate, you can `npm install slate` and retrieve the bundled `dist/slate.js` file!
 Check out the [Using the Bundled Source](./using-the-bundled-source.md) guide for more information._

 Once you've installed Slate, you'll need to import it.